-All teams will be involved in two preliminary bouts at Astorino’s.
-One bout on Friday, April 25th and the other on Saturday April 26th.
+All teams will be involved in two preliminary bouts at the Vancouver Public Library central branch.
+One bout on Friday, April 24th and the other on Saturday April 25th.
 Both of these bouts will occur outside of school hours

 Team Bout Format

 • Each team will participate in two preliminary bouts, one in the evening of Friday, April 24th and one in the afternoon of Saturday, April 25th.